Documentation

 Copyright

-As per the Imprint page of this website, the data and code constituting this project are published under a Creative Commons Attribution Share-Alike International 4.0 License (CC-BY-SA 4.0).
+The data constituting this project are published under a Creative Commons Attribution Share-Alike International 4.0 License (CC-BY-SA 4.0).
 This means that you are free to reuse all contents as long as you make your copies or adaptations available under the same or a similar license.

 Relevant reading